 Link has to really earn his tunic, Master Sword and Hyrule Shield this time, starting out hitting Bobokins with sticks and rocks.
 As ever, saving Princess Zelda after a showdown with Ganon is the goal, but you’ve got a lot of ground to cover – and you’ll love every minute.

 Following in the footsteps of Skyrim, Breath of The Wild, and The Witcher 3, Elden Ring represents the next evolution in open-world gameplay.
 The game took the tried and tested Dark Souls formula and expanded it into an epic sandbox adventure – raising the standard for both dungeon diving and open-world games at the same time.

 The game is primarily a single-player experience, but it’s possible to summon co-op allies into your world through summoning pools.
 This is especially useful against tough bosses.

 Be warned though, opening the summoning pool in Elden Ring can also lead to players invading your world to steal your Runes.
 This adds a tense element to the game, as PvP battles can be dangerous, but thrilling.

-So there you have it, the nine best games like Skyrim in 2022.
+So there you have it, the ten best games like Skyrim in 2023.
 For more gaming guides and lists, check out our content below: